-The United States has the highest incarceration number in the world.
-This is despite the nationwide incarceration rate being at its lowest in 20 years.
-About 25% of the world’s total prison population is in the United States, which currently holds over 2.1 million prisoners.
+The United States has the highest incarceration rate in the world.
+This is despite the national incarceration rate being at its lowest in 20 years.
+About 25% of the world’s total prison population is in the United States, which holds about 2.19 million prisoners as of 2019 (1.38 million in federal and state prisons, 745,200 in jails).

 Mass incarceration in the United States has led to several problems.
 Among these are overcrowded prisons, which lead to increased health risks and decreased psychological well-being.